Mitel has announced additional unified communications applications that are now available as virtual appliances running in a VMware environment.

 Following the availability of Virtual Mitel Communications Director (Virtual MCD) and rounding out the Mitel Virtual Solutions portfolio, the following applications are now VMware Ready certified and available as virtual appliances:

-The company says that Virtual Mitel Applications Suite (Virtual MAS) – brings together business-critical unified communications applications such as messaging, conferencing, collaboration, informal contact centre, business reporting and analytics, and mobility in a single software package.
+Virtual Mitel Applications Suite (Virtual MAS) – brings together business-critical unified communications applications such as messaging, conferencing, collaboration, informal contact centre, business reporting and analytics, and mobility in a single software package.

-Applications include, Virtual Unified Communicator (UC) Advanced (Virtual UC Advanced) – provides users with single-portal access to all collaboration tools including deskphone/softphone integration, presence, instant messaging, visual voice mail, and audio, web, and desktop video conferencing.
+Virtual Unified Communicator (UC) Advanced (Virtual UC Advanced) – provides users with single-portal access to all collaboration tools including deskphone/softphone integration, presence, instant messaging, visual voice mail, and audio, web, and desktop video conferencing.

 Virtual Mitel Border Gateway (Virtual MBG) – a solution that enables businesses of all sizes to easily enjoy the benefits of UC through a low-cost, secure, “plug and work” solution that extends applications to teleworkers across remote locations.